 - The DfE's updated guidance on handling strike action in schools

 - Advice from Forbes Solicitors (you can also contact them yourself)

 See the sources section at the bottom of this page for the other guidance, advice and legislation that these FAQs draw from.

-Please note that unions may have differing interpretations of your legal requirements than the DfE.
-We recommend that you seek legal advice and consult with any union reps in your school as appropriate.
+Please note, unions may have differing interpretations of your legal requirements than the DfE.
+We recommend you seek legal advice and consult with any union reps in your school as appropriate.

 What's the current state of play?

 All 4 major teaching unions have voted to reject the DfE's latest pay offer for teachers.
 Unions are currently balloting members on strike action for the autumn term.

 The NEU is also considering 3 further days of strike action in late June/early July, but no dates have been announced yet.

 Who can go on strike?